rmhwow/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/my_reflection.md

 # U1.W2: Chrome Dev Tools Challenge Reflection

 * Describe the Document Object Model?
 What about it makes sense to you?
 What doesn't?
 What seems good and bad about it?
+The DOM is the basis of your html code.
+It's the framework essentially and then you can build off parts of the framework at a time using the DOM.
+Building the tree and being able to use it to change different parts was super helpful.
+It makes sense to me that you would want to be able to hide and emphasize certain sections while trying to work on them.
 * How did using Chrome Web Tools to look at your site and a wordpress.com site compare?
+On wordpress there are way more CSS specifics and Javascript notations.
+There are also a lot more sections and branches that can be viewed then on just my regular HTML code.
 * Did you find Chrome Web Tools fun, helpful, or a pain to work with?
+I thought it was fun.
+It's become a pretty big assest as I've worked through the other challenges.
+It's fantastic to be able to see changes immediately and not have to upload and sync, resync etc. IT's a great way to visually experiment without worrying about messing with your code too much.
 * Did you have an "aha" moments or were any concepts solidified?
+At first I was really confused why the tools weren't available and then I realized this was a GOOGLE CHROME tool. ( I know  I really should have caught on, but hey I'm human).
+Everything with the tools is very user friendly as well.
 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.
+No